 Services Wenzel + Wenzel: Cost estimates, Cost Calculation, Tendering, Award of contracts, Site Supervision, Project Supervison

-Owner: Deutsches Jugendherbergswerk Bayern.
+Client: Deutsches Jugendherbergswerk Bayern.
 This project is supported by Bayerisches Staatsministeriums für Arbeit und Soziales, Familie und Integration and is part of the official Bavarian “Kinder- und Jugendprogramm”.

 Design: LAVA GmbH, Berlin